-- Compare Firewire poit vs USB port
+- Compare Firewire port vs USB port

 - Explain the difference between primary and secondary partition

-- What is the Default subnet mask of Class A, Class B and Class C IP address
+- What is the default subnet mask of Class A, Class B, and Class C IP address

 Lastly, the questions mentioned above are very tricky and also very important for the interview of a Desktop Support Engineer.
-These are a few tips which will help you to prepare before going for the interview:

 Interview Preparation Tips:

 Before you go to the interview, do a detailed study of all the topics related to the interview and the post you are applying for.
-Also ,cover a bit on the latest technologies available or launched in the market.
+Also, cover a bit on the latest technologies available or launched in the market.